Aviral3501/project-github-learn/README.md

 # ..
 this is the new updated version of the markdown file
 ;
-this line was updated in my local laptop and not in github
+this line was updated in my local laptop and not in githubgit git status